 Since 1986 a separate question in the census has enabled people to nominate up to two ‘ancestries’, which may be countries or ethnic groups.
 ‘Aboriginal’ and ‘Torres Strait Islander’ are among the options.

 In the 2016 Census about 650,000 Australians identified as being of Aboriginal and/or Torres Strait Islander origin.
-However, allowing for under-counting and many people not answering the question, the Australian Bureau of Statistics estimated in 2016 that almost 800,000 people, or 3.3 per cent of the population, identified as Aboriginal and/or Torres Strait Islander.
+However, allowing for people who were missed and many people not answering the question, the Australian Bureau of Statistics estimated in 2016 that almost 800,000 people, or 3.3 per cent of the population, identified as Aboriginal and/or Torres Strait Islander.

 The number of First Nations peoples has risen steadily in recent decades.
 Today many more people identify as being of Aboriginal and/or Torres Strait Islander origin.